 - New Treehouses of the World – not just about trees, but still a super fun book.

 - The Meaning of Trees: Botany – History – Healing – Love – lovely pictures and excellent background information on a large selection of trees.

-Lastly, as I noted in the PDX Arbor Day post, the Arbor Day Foundation is making their wonderful Celebrate Arbor Day guidebook (pdf) available to everyone for free for the first time ever.
+Lastly, the Arbor Day Foundation is making their wonderful Celebrate Arbor Day guidebook (pdf) available to everyone for free for the first time ever.
 The guide features a smorgasbord of possibilities and ideas related to Arbor Day celebrations.
 You’re sure to find something the whole family will enjoy.